Self-working magic: Examples

-Some of the best card tricks in the world are self-working, one of the most notable examples being Out Of This World (1942) by Paul Curry.
+Some card tricks are self-working, one of the most notable examples being Out Of This World (1942) by Paul Curry.

 Many people are first introduced to performing magic via self-working card tricks.
 Some of the most widely known self-working card tricks include the Twenty-One Card Trick, The Four Robbers, The Piano Trick, Spectator Cuts To The Aces, The Spelling Bee, The Circus Card Trick, and Do As I Do.

 Resources

 Classic texts on self-working tricks include Scarne on Card Tricks (1950) by John Scarne, Self-Working Card Tricks (1976) and similar books by Karl Fulves published by Dover Publications, and the Card College Light trilogy by Roberto Giobbi.